 He is currently a staff engineer at Twitter, Inc. and serves as a lead of the @Blackbirds employee resource group focusing on increasing the representation of minorities in technology.
 Christopher’s day-job includes supporting many of Twitter's open-source projects and he is a co-creator and the maintainer of Twitter's open-source Scala services framework: Finatra.

-Ultimate Impact’s mission of providing opportunity and teaching leadership and socio-emotional skills through Ultimate resonates deeply with Sam.
-Sports has been a powerful shaper of Sam’s life.
-She currently works at the Positive Coaching Alliance pursuing PCA’s mission of developing Better Athletes and Better People through youth sports.
+Ultimate Impact’s mission of providing opportunity, teaching leadership and building socio-emotional skills through ultimate resonates deeply with Sam.
+Sports have been a powerful force in Sam’s life.
 She is especially passionate about getting and keeping girls in the game.

 Samantha Salvia is a championship athlete in two sports, Rhodes Scholar, water resources engineer, coach, and mother of two.
 At Old Dominion University she won an NCAA Division I National Championship in field hockey and became Old Dominion’s first Rhodes Scholar.
-As a civil engineer, Sam specialized in water resources planning, leading one of the largest water supply infrastructure projects constructed in California in the last two decades.
-She left engineering to focus on her family and her passion to use sports as a vehicle to change lives.
+As a civil engineer, Sam specializes in water resources planning, and led one of the largest water supply infrastructure projects constructed in California in the last two decades.

-She discovered Ultimate while a graduate student at Oxford and for nearly two decades has played and coached, winning multiple national and world championships with San Francisco Fury.
-Sam also captained Team USA Women’s Masters to a gold medal at the Ultimate Frisbee World Championships in London.
+She discovered Ultimate while a graduate student at Oxford and has played and coached for nearly two decades.
+Sam has won multiple national and world championships with San Francisco Fury.
+She continues to coach youth sports and leads workshops on positive coaching through the Positive Coaching Alliance.

 Upon graduating from UC Berkeley, Ryo joined Location Labs, a software company that makes mobile applications for parents and their families, as a project manager.
 A decade later, he continues his work at Location Labs as an executive, managing operations and development of family safety products for mobile carriers including Verizon, AT&T, Sprint, and T-Mobile.
 He is excited to utilize his experience to build cohesive teams that integrate effectively with parents and communities to to guide Ultimate Impact through its early stages.